-A visa is not required for citizens of Singapore, Brunei, and Japan visiting China for traveling, visiting relatives, and doing business for less than 15 days, but they must enter through designated open ports.
-(Visas are required for more-than-15-day stays, study, work, government business, journalism, and Japanese diplomatic and official passport holders.)
+A visa is not required for citizens of Singapore, Brunei, and Japan visiting China for traveling purposes, visiting relatives, and doing business for less than 15 days, but they must enter through designated open ports.

-Asia-Pacific Economic Cooperation (APEC) Business Travel Card holders are entitled to enter China many times within the card’s validity period by showing the passport that corresponds with the card, which serves as a multi-entry visa valid for three years.
+Asia-Pacific Economic Cooperation (APEC) Business Travel Card holders are entitled to enter China many times within the card’s validity period by showing the passport that corresponds with the card.
+The card serves as a multi-entry visa valid for 3 years.
 Each entry must not exceed 2 months.